Wang Guangmei: Later years

 Around 2000, she underwent another operation, and her health gradually deteriorated.
 In 2005, she resigned from the post of planning director.

 Wang died on October 13, 2006, at the No. 305 Military Hospital in Beijing due to lung infection caused by heart failure.
 Her funeral was held at the Babaoshan Revolutionary Martyrs' Cemetery in Beijing on October 21, 2006.

 Four days after her death, she was selected by the China Foundation for Poverty Alleviation as the winner of the 2nd China "Poverty Elimination Award" Achievement Award.
 On October 24, Fu Jen Catholic University in Taipei held a memorial service for her at the Yesheng Building on campus.

 Family

-Wang is survived by four children.

-Her eldest son, retired Gen. Liu Yuan, was a prominent officer in the People's Liberation Army.

-Her daughter Liu Ting graduated from Boston University and Harvard Business School, and is chairman and president of the Asia Link Group, consultants in corporate finance.
+Wang had four children: Liu Yuan, Liu Ting, Liu Pingping, Liu Xiaoxiao.
+Her son, retired general Liu Yuan, was a prominent officer in the People's Liberation Army.
+Her eldest daughter Liu Ting graduated from Boston University and Harvard Business School, and is chairman and president of the Asia Link Group, consultants in corporate finance.